From BR Bullpen

 Years after he was last considered a top prospect, Petit was called up late in the 2013 season by the San Francisco Giants to take the place of the injured Matt Cain in their starting rotation.
 On September 6th, he flirted with perfection in a gaime against the Arizona Diamondbacks at AT&T Park.
 He retired the first 26 batters of the game in order and had two strikes on pinch-hitter Eric Chavez when Chavez hit a single to break up the bid.
 Yusmeiro then retired the next batter, A.J.
 Pollock to end the game, having to make do with a 3-0 one-hit shutout instead of a place in the history books.
 He went 3-1, 4.56 in 8 games, including 7 starts, to put himself in the Giants' future plans.
 In 48 innings, he allowed 46 hits, struck out 47 and walked 11.

 Yusmeiro was in the Giants' bullpen at the start of the 2014 season then got a chance to start again because of another injury to Cain.
 On April 29th, Cain was scheduled to start a game against the San Diego Padres at AT&T Park when he cut himself with a knife in the clubhouse kitchen after batting practice.
 With almost no advance notice, Petit was asked to take his place and turned out another masterful performance, allowing only 3 hits and no walks in 6 innings as the Giants won, 6-0.
 When he was asked to make a spot start in place of a struggling Tim Lincecum on August 28th, he came into the game having retired 38 consecutive batters over seven outings, 7 shy of the all-time record set by Mark Buehrle in 2009, and the sixth longest ever.
 In his start against the Colorado Rockies, he retired the first 8 batters he faced, striking out Jackson Williams to start the 3rd and tie the record, and then striking out Charlie Culberson to set a new mark; opposing pitcher Jordan Lyles then doubled to left to end the record streak, and came in to score on a single by Charlie Blackmon.
 That was the only run Petit allowed in 6 innings, however, and he was credited with the 4-1 win.
 The streak had started on July 22nd when he retired Grady Sizemore of the Philadelphia Phillies, the last batter he faced in a five-inning starting stint; it continued through five relief appearances, including a stint of 4 1/3 innings against the Washington Nationals on August 23rd.
 His win on the record-setting day was his only decision in the 8 games over which the streak lasted.
 On the way to setting the major league mark, he also broke the National League record of 41, which had been set by another Giants pitcher, Jim Barr, in 1972.
+He was outstanding in the postseason: in Game 2 of the Division Series, he pitched 6 scoreless innings to get credit for a 2-1 win over the Washington Nationals in an 18-inning marathon.
+He then got credit for wins with more clutch performances in the NLCS and in Game 4 of the 2014 World Series against the Kansas City Royals.
+In that game on October 25th, he even hit a single in his only at-bat, becoming the first reliever to get a hit in a World Series game since Al Leiter in the 1993 World Series.

 Sources include 2003-2006 Baseball Almanacs